cavanes1/ColTools/README.md

 ### point line distance.ipynb
 Calculates the shortest distance in 2-norm between a point from the line generated from two other points.
 Also yields the point on the line closest to the given point not on the line.

+## surfextractor.pl
+Extracts the necessary data for Surfgen.